 You may also want to compare the maximum loan amounts lenders offer to be sure you can get all the funding you need.

 Checking your credit score is important in figuring out what loan amounts and interest rates you may qualify for.
 Say you’re looking to purchase a car.
 If you have a good credit rating, a secured personal loan might give you a lower annual percentage rate (APR).
 However, if you have bad credit, you may need to consider getting a cosigner in order to qualify.
 You also may not get as good of an APR.

-You can view for credit score and history for free through each of the three major credit reporting companies (Experian, TransUnion and Equifax).
-You can also check with your credit card company to see if you can access your score for free.
+Check your credit score and history for free through each of the three major credit reporting companies (Experian, TransUnion and Equifax).
+Look to your credit card company for free access to your credit score.